pingcap/docs-tidb-operator/en/enable-tls-for-mysql-client.md

     You have created two Secret objects for the server-side and client-side certificates:

     - The TiDB server loads one Secret object when it starts
-    - The MySQL client uses another Secret object when it connects to the TiDB cluster
+    - The MySQL client uses the other Secret object when it connects to the TiDB cluster

 You can generate multiple sets of client-side certificates.
 At least one set of client-side certificates is needed for the internal components of TiDB Operator to access the TiDB server.